clearbank/ozoneapi-dev-ui-portal/docs/10-index.md

 Find:     {sandbox_domain_name}
 Replace:  https://www.sandbox-domain.com

-Find:     {bank_name}
+Find:     Clear.Bank
 Replace:  Full Bank Name Limited

 ```

 ## Open Banking

-The ClearBank Open Banking API is based on the Open Banking Standard which allows regulated Third Party Providers (TPPs) to access Account Information Services (AIS), Payment Initiation Services (PIS) and funds confirmation requests for member accounts.
-Access to these services on behalf of members is controlled by strong customer authentication within ClearBank apps as part of OpenID Connect authorisation flows.
+The Clear Bank  Open Banking API is based on the Open Banking Standard which allows regulated Third Party Providers (TPPs) to access Account Information Services (AIS), Payment Initiation Services (PIS) and funds confirmation requests for member accounts.
+Access to these services on behalf of members is controlled by strong customer authentication within Clear Bank  apps as part of OpenID Connect authorisation flows.

 We currently support app->app and mobile-web->app authentication flows.

-ClearBank is an FCA registered Account Servicing Payment Service Provider (ASPSP) who provides access to these services via the Open Banking standard.
+Clear Bank  is an FCA registered Account Servicing Payment Service Provider (ASPSP) who provides access to these services via the Open Banking standard.

 You can find out more about Open Banking here: [What is Open Banking](https://www.openbanking.org.uk/customers/what-is-open-banking/)